Colon Cancer Cases On The Rise In US: All You Need To Know

 Almost 136,000 people were identified as the victims of colorectal cancer in 2016 and more than 50,000 people have died due to the ailment.

-This sort of cancer is becoming a threat for Americans and is the second major reason for deaths, which are related to cancer in the U.S.
+This sort of cancer is becoming a threat for Americans and is the second major reason for deaths, which are related to cancer in the United States.

 If the cancer is diagnosed at an early stage and treated properly, then the chances of death from colorectal cancers can be decreased significantly.
 However, most people don't have much opportunity to get early treatment or screening.